Hair museum

+Avanos Hair Museum by Chez Galip.
+A collection of over 16,000 differently coloured locks of hair, from women all around the world.

-A hair museum is a museum that has displays of hair, hair art, and/or items or paintings made using hair, for example that of celebrities.
+A hair museum is a museum that displays a collection of hair, hair art, and/or hairwork (artworks made with hair), for example that of celebrities or loved ones.
 Hair museums date back to the 19th century.

-History of hair art
+History of hairwork

-Hair art was a form of art that began in the 15th century and flourished in the Victorian era.
-This form of art was used by people to keep the memory of a loved one before cameras were invented.
+Hairwork was a form of art that began in the 15th century and flourished in the Victorian era, especially in the form of mourning jewellery or lovelocks.
+It was used by people to keep the memory of a loved one before cameras were invented.
 According to the Minnesota history magazine hair art originated in England and France, then made its way to the United States.
-This form of art consisted of necklaces, bracelets, rings, lockets, paintings, and medallions.
+This form of art consisted of jewellery; necklaces, bracelets, rings, lockets, paintings, and medallions.
 These items would be embellished with strands of hair from a loved one.

+Notable hair museums

 Avanos Hair Museum

-A pottery center/guest house in Avanos, Turkey, created the Avanos Hair Museum; its displays are thousands of locks of hair, all from female visitors.
-Reportedly the local potter, Chez Galip, was bidding farewell to a friend of his when he asked for something to remember her by, and she cut off a piece of her hair to leave as a reminder.
+A pottery centre and guest house in Avanos, Turkey, created the Avanos Hair Museum; it displays a collection of thousands of locks of hair, all from female visitors.
+Reportedly the local potter, Chez Galip, was bidding farewell to a friend of his when he asked for something to remember her by, and she cut off a piece of her hair to leave as a memorial.
 He put it up in his shop, and told the story to the visitors and tourists who passed through.
 Other women who enjoyed the story left a piece of their hair as well.

 The museum started in 1979 when a selection was put up for display.
 It now holds an estimated 16,000 samples by the museum's own count and is included in the Guinness Book of World Records.
+The hair strands are exhibited from the walls and ceiling of the shop's cave.

-Twice a year, in June and December, the first customer who comes in Chez Galip’s shop is invited down into the Hair Museum to choose ten winners off the walls.
-These ten receive an all-expenses-paid week-long vacation in Cappadocia, where they participate in his pottery workshops for free.
+Twice a year, in June and December, the first customer who comes in Chez Galip’s shop is invited down into the Hair Museum to choose ten winners from the walls.
+(Note: The hair strands are left with a card attached to it that contains the contact information of the hair donor.)
+These ten receive an all-expenses-paid week-long vacation in Cappadocia, where they participate in the shop's pottery workshops for free.

 Leila's Hair Museum

-One of the most famous and oldest hair museums is Leila's Hair Museum, located in Kansas City, Missouri.
+One of the most famous and oldest hair museums was Leila's Hair Museum, located in Kansas City, USA.
+The collection displayed contained items dating back to the 18th century.
+It was closed in September 2025.